Newcastle signs AC Milan midfielder Sandro Tonali as it prepares for Champions League return | Sports-Games

 The Italy international joined for an undisclosed fee and has signed a contract until 2028, the club said.
 The fee is reportedly up to 60 million pounds ($76.3 million).

-“But he also has the opportunity and potential to grow and evolve with us, and I'm excited to add him to our squad as we approach the exciting season ahead.”
-Saudi-backed Newcastle is preparing for life back in the Champions League after qualifying for European club soccer's elite competition for first time since 2003 last season.
+''But he also has the opportunity and potential to grow and evolve with us, and I'm excited to add him to our squad as we approach the exciting season ahead.''
+Newcastle is preparing for life back in the Champions League after qualifying for European club soccer's elite competition for first time since 2003 last season.

 Tonali was part of Milan's Italian league title-winning team of 2022.
 The former Brescia player has made 14 appearances for his country.